RyanAdamGonzalez1996/Web_Scraping_Challenge/README.md

     - Contains the jupyter notebook files of the working code on scraping the data from the provided URLs
   ### scrape_mars.py
     - Contains the code from the notebook files that will return a single dictionary to be used in the new HTML page to show all of the scraped data.
 App.py will be importing         this file.
+  ### images folder
+    - Contains screenshots of the application.
+  ### templates folder
+    - Contains the index.html file that creates the website application
+    - Referenced in app.py

 ## .gitignore
   - Doesn't provide any additional function, here to keep up with good practices.